practicalli-johnny/astronvim-3-config/README.md

 An AstroNvim user configuration for [Practicalli Neovim](https://practical.li/neovim/), providing a Clojure REPL workflow, rich Git and GitHub clients and easy management of plugins and tools.

+# AstroNvim version 3 only

+AstroNvim version 4 has just been released and requires a significant change to the Practicalli config.

+[practicalli/astronvim-user-config](https://github.com/practicalli/astronvim-user-config) repository is under development, although already provides the essential Clojure development tools.

+Once the new configuration is established, this configuration will be archived.

 ## 🛠️ Installation

 [Practicalli Neovim - Install](https://practical.li/neovim/install/) details install of Clojure and Neovim.